spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/2-scheduling.md

 In the sample below we set the name of the schedule to `timestamp-task-once-a-minute` and the [cron expression](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) to `*/1 * * * *`.
 Notice we can add command line arguments and deployment parameters for this schedule, but we will not do so for this example.
-Now press the `Schedule the task button`.
+Now press the `CREATE SCHEDULE(S)` button.
 Now a Cron Job has been created to handle the scheduled launches for your batch application.

 ![Schedule Batch App Kubernetes](images/SCDF-schedule-kubernetes.png)